 All CFAS students complete a 14-week practicum, usually scheduled within the summer before their senior year.
 During the practicum, students work with a community agency or treatment facility to gain valuable hands-on experience in their future career.
 Through the CFAS practicum, students work side by side with professionals in organizations such as local substance abuse recovery centers, hospice, school-based substance abuse prevention programs, and the Texas Tech Family Therapy Clinic.

 The CFAS undergraduate major provides a strong foundation for students who pursue graduate degrees in Marriage and Family Therapy, Substance Abuse, Counseling, or other mental health fields.
 Students have many opportunities to enhance their undergraduate experience and prepare for graduate level study by completing individual study or research projects with faculty members from the Addictive Disorders and Recovery Studies (ADRS) program and faculty members from the Marriage and Family Therapy graduate program, both of which are closely affiliated with the CFAS major.

 Addiction Counseling and Prevention

 The CFAS major is an excellent choice for students pursuing a career in substance abuse prevention, addiction recovery counseling, marriage and family therapy, or related mental health fields.
-Students who complete a degree in Community, Family, and Addiction Services are eligible to take the Licensed Chemical Dependency Counselor examination and register as a Licensed Chemical Dependency Counselor Intern in the state of Texas.
+Students who complete a degree in Community, Family, and Addiction Sciences are eligible to take the Licensed Chemical Dependency Counselor examination and register as a Licensed Chemical Dependency Counselor Intern in the state of Texas.